WHAT MAKES a couple relationship happy and lasting? It helps if you’re gay, have no children, and like a nice cup of tea…

 - Anything my partner or I did (gestures, actions, words) for each other

 What affected our relationship this week?

 We were asked to reflect on media portrayals of couple relationships and how they impact on us.
-We could not have known when we chose the week to write the diaries that this would be the week that the Church of England rejected blessings for same sex couples.
-As the first same sex couple to register a civil partnership in a place of worship in the UK, this is an issue we feel strongly about.
-Media coverage of this news affected my partner in particular since, as an employee of the local diocese, he felt unable to express publicly his disapproval of the tone of the debate, in case it had consequences on his employment.
+We could not have known when we chose the week to write the diaries that this would be the week that the Church of England rejected blessings for same-sex couples.
+As the first same-sex couple to register a civil partnership in a place of worship in the UK, this is an issue we feel strongly about.
+Media coverage of this news affected my partner in particular since, as an employee of the local Church of England diocese, he felt unable to express publicly his disapproval of the tone of the debate, in case it had consequences on his employment.